Savvy homebuyers can snag great deals when buying a home during the winter months, which are traditionally the housing industry's slow season.

 Here are six reasons why purchasing a home in the winter can be a smart homebuying move.

-The change in seasons tends to signal a shift in home listings and values.
-The idea of touring houses in the cold and snow doesn’t resonate with a lot of potential buyers, whose focus often shifts to the holidays.
-At the same time, many homeowners with children want to avoid selling their home in the middle of a school year.
+The change in seasons tends to signal a shift in the number of home listings.
+The idea of touring houses in the cold and snow doesn’t resonate with a lot of potential buyers, and many homeowners with children want to avoid selling their home in the middle of a school year.

 Shopping for homes in the winter months also gives you a different perspective on properties.
 Since most home tours take place during spring and summer, you rarely get a chance to take in the overall condition of a home and its surroundings in the fall or winter.